 Go is a strategy board game that is usually played with black and white stones that are placed on the intersections of a usually odd numbered grid.
 The usual full board is a 19x19 square, where beginner games are also played on a 9x9 or 13x13 grid, and board sizes can also go up to 25x25.
 The aim of each player is to end up controlling more territory, usually by surrounding the territory, occasionally by capturing opposing stones.

-The study in this instance is to map out the basic game, starting with a 3x3 grid, then 5x5 and continuing up to 21x21.
+The study in this instance is to map out the basic game, starting with a 3x3 grid, then 5x5 and try to continue up to 25x25.
 Variations to be considered and explored are three and more dimensional play, different shape boards, and three or more players, and thus additional sets and colors of stones.

-In the case of Major Poker, the play is absolutely identical with all other forms of the respective games that usually use a 52 card deck, except that the card deck to be used is the more or less standard 78 card tarot deck---being either the standard game tarot or divination tarot, depending.
-In either case, a tarot deck is made of two sets of cards; one set that is pretty much the standard poker variety cards, except with four face cards instead of three, called the minor cards, with the second set being 21 additional cards called the trumps, or major cards.
+For playing the major card games, the play is absolutely identical with all other forms of the respective games that usually use a 52 card deck, except that the card deck to be used for major game play is the more or less standard 78 card tarot deck---being either the standard game tarot or divination tarot, depending.
+In either case, a tarot deck is made of two sets of cards.
+One set is pretty much the standard 52 card deck, except with four face cards instead of three, and is called the minor cards.
+The second set is 22 additional cards called the trumps, or major cards.
 In the case of a gaming tarot deck, the cards are reversible just like a 52 card deck, with no particular up or down.
 With a divination deck, the cards are upright only, and thus allow the placement of upside down cards, which is called reversing.
-With the difference caused by the change of playing deck the three differences in the play of poker are:
+With the difference caused by the change of playing deck, the three differences in the play of the games are:

 1) The major cards are counted as three additional suits of cards.